subigya-js/reachinbox.ai/README.md

 - **User Authentication**: Secure login functionality using Google OAuth.
 - **Dynamic Inbox**: Fetch and display emails dynamically using API integration.
 - **Light and Dark Mode**: Toggle between light and dark themes.
+- **Search Functionality**: Search through the inbox.
+- **Responsive Design**: Fully responsive UI.
+- **Keyboard Shortcuts**:
+  - Press "D" to delete an email.
+  - Press "R" to reply to an email.
+- **Custom Text Editor**: Includes custom buttons like "SAVE" and "Variables".
+- **Reply Functionality**: Send replies directly from the inbox.

 ## **Project Structure**